Skip to main content

 On-Site Assessment & Design

-The designer visits your property, measures the conversion area, photographs existing conditions, and discusses design preferences — plant style, water budget, hardscape, color palette.
+The assigned provider visits your property, measures the conversion area, photographs existing conditions, and discusses design preferences — plant style, water budget, hardscape, and any HOA architectural-review requirements.

 3. 03

 You receive a design proposal with planting plan, irrigation design, and itemized pricing.
-The designer schedules SNWA pre-inspection for rebate eligibility on qualifying conversions.
+The provider sequences the SNWA pre-conversion site visit on qualifying turf — required before any grass is removed.

 4. 04